zizo-ro/Docker/_en/M-02/demo/10_Flask/Flask-App/flask.md

 ## Step 2 — Setting Up Docker

-In this step you will create two files, Dockerfile and start.sh, to create your Docker deployment.
+In this step you will create two files, Dockerfile and start.ps1, to create your Docker deployment.
 The Dockerfile is a text document that contains the commands used to assemble the image.
-The start.sh file is a shell script that will build an image and create a container from the Dockerfile.
+The start.ps1 file is a Powershell script that will build an image and create a container from the Dockerfile.

 First, create the Dockerfile.